A new picture of the V2 version will be added soon. Pictures still show the old version.

 Turbo Chameleon 64 is a very user-friendly multipurpose cartridge that can be used without opening the computer.
 It is just plugged to the expansion port of the C64.
 Everything a C64 user would expect from a multipurpose cartridge is there - plus a lot more; read on!

-This cartridge can also be used in stand-alone mode without a C64 .
+This cartridge can also be used in stand-alone mode without a C64.
 Effectively, it's an FPGA-based computer like the C-One or the Minimig are.
 However, it comes with more memory, more FPGA power and more interfaces than the two mentioned models, and there's more cores available: The prime use case for the Chameleon is surely C64 expansion/emulation.
 However, the strong FPGA and high amount of high-speed memory also allow running a fully-featured Minimig core, emulating an OCS/ECS Amiga with lots of memory and harddisk.
 Further, a Spectrum core is available that lets you use Sinclair Spectrum software.
 The Commodore line is extended with the VIC-20 core, and fans of the Atari 800XL can also run all software for this computer on the Chameleon.
+Please note that some of these cores have not yet been ported to the V2 version of the hardware.
+This will happen in the first weeks of 2019.

 When connected to a C64, the Chameleon gets it's power from the computer.
 When operated in stand-alone mode, it's powered from a USB port, such as a USB power supply, a USB-enabled TV/DVD/computer, or a self-powered USB hub.
 For operation in stand-alone mode, we recommend to use the Docking Station, which is available separately.